typst/typst/docs/tutorial/4-template.md

 I am #amazed(color: purple)[amazed]!
 ```

+Templates now work by wrapping our whole document in a custom function like
+`amazed`.
+But wrapping a whole document in a giant function call would be
-Templates now work by using an "everything" show rule that applies the custom
+cumbersome!
+Instead, we can use an "everything" show rule to achieve the same
-function to our whole document.
-Let's do that with our `amazed` function.
+with cleaner code.
+To write such a show rule, put a colon directly behind the
+show keyword and then provide a function.
+This function is given the rest of the
+document as a parameter.
+The function can then do anything with this content.
+Since the `amazed` function can be called with a single content argument, we can
+just pass it by name to the show rule.
+Let's try it:

 ```example
 >>> #let amazed(term, color: blue) = {